git-ogawa/setup_kube_cluster/README.md

 ```

-## Install
+## Install commands
-Run the following command to install the latest version of components on your instances.
+To install CLI commands (docker, kubernetes) of components on your instances, run the following playbook.

 ```
 $ ansible-playbook install.yml